Estimated reading time: 7 minutes

 - Put in a bowl, wrap with cling wrap, and put in the refrigerator for 30 minutes to chill (this makes it easy to handle)

-- Sugar your surface with icing sugar then take a chunk of the dough in your hands
+- Sugar your surface with icing sugar, then take a chunk of the dough in your hands

 - Roll the dough into a snake-like figure that is nice and even

-- Once you cut your fingers squeeze the top of the finger so the sides come in then press in a blanched almond.
+- Once you cut your fingers, squeeze the top of the finger so the sides come in, then press in a blanched almond.

-- In the middle of the finger squeeze again to form the knuckle, then using a knife cut in knuckle lines
+- In the middle of the finger, squeeze again to form the knuckle, then using a knife, cut in knuckle lines.

 - Place on a greased baking sheet or like I did on parchment paper.

-- Bake for 7-10 minutes but I check at the 7-minute mark.
-If the cookie is brown underneath, pull them out.
+- If the cookie is brown underneath, pull it out.
 Don’t wait for the colour on top of the cookie will be too hard.

 - Remove cookies to a cooling rack for 5 minutes